chilinglee/cs50-week7-sql/week7_sql.md

 ---
 ## SQL

-Database specific language, standard for **StructuredQuery Language**.
-It's a declaritive language, which means you would not have 'if else condition' or 'for loop' in this language.
+Database specific language, standard for **Structured Query Language**.
+It's a **declaritive** language, which means you would not have 'if else condition' or 'for loop' in this language.
 You will gonna describe the data you want to get back.

 ---
 ## CRUD